Bipolar disorder in Singapore psychological support and assessment

 When to Seek Help

-If you or someone you care about experiences extreme mood swings that interfere with daily life, decision-making, or relationships, it’s important to seek professional support.
+If you or someone you care about experiences extreme mood swings that interfere with daily life, decision-making, or relationships, it’s important to seek professional support be it through psychotherapy or counselling.
 Bipolar Disorder is not a personal failing—it is a treatable condition with the right care.

 AO Psychology provides comprehensive assessments and individualised treatment for Bipolar Disorder in Singapore.
 Our experienced psychologists collaborate with psychiatrists and other mental health professionals to ensure integrated, consistent care.